cyclus/cyclus.github.com/source/module/cycpp.rst

 a |Cyclus|-aware C++ preprocessor called |cycpp|.
 This preprocessor inspects the agents that you write and then - based on the directives you have given it - generates code that conforms to the |cyclus| agent API.
-This allows you to focus on coding up the desired agent behaviour rather than worrying about the tedious and error-prone process of making your agents conform to the |Cyclus| kernel.
+This allows you to focus on coding up the desired agent behavior rather than worrying about the tedious and error-prone process of making your agents conform to the |Cyclus| kernel.